MariaDB vs MySQL: What Are the Key Differences, Pros, and Cons

 On the other hand, years of improvement have turned MariaDB into a renowned RDBMS, rivaling its predecessor.
 Its open-source community keeps adding new features to improve the database management experience and SQL query execution.
 Therefore, consider using MariaDB for faster development cycles.

-Hostinger uses the MariaDB database server on the Shared, Cloud, and WordPress hosting plans.
+Hostinger uses the MariaDB database server on regular, cloud, and WordPress hosting plans.
 Access your hPanel to check the installed version of MariaDB.

 MariaDB and MySQL are the two most popular relational database management systems today.
 They have their pros and cons, so review them and your needs before making the choice.